enjoyneering/ESP8266-I2C-Driver/README.md

 Copy and replace "**Wire.h**", "**Wire.cpp**" in folder %USERPROFILE%\AppData\Local\Arduino15\packages\esp8266\hardware\esp8266\2.5.0\libraries\Wire

-If you want to keep the original files - just change the file extension, "twi.h.OLD".
+If you want to keep the original files - just change the file extension, "**twi.h.OLD**".
 Then you always can go back.

 Enjoy.